 Research results – the chapter, where the results of the researches conducted by the author are described.
 The results of other authors shall not be used in this part.
 The results shall be presented in such a sequence as defined in the tasks.
 This chapter may have sections and subsections.
 The clear and substantiated data of researches, veterinary procedures, observations, expertizes, inspections, etc. shall be presented and described.
 The data shall be presented in the text, tables or pictures without repeating them, and in the text by references to tables or pictures.
 When the results are described, it is recommended to stress immediately, which result was higher or lower than some other (e.g., infection in the group A (82.3%) was 3 times higher (P<0.001) than the infection in group B (27.4%)).
 When calculating the correlation, the value of the correlation coefficient is indicated.
 Percentage differences can be reported.
 The data provided in the chapter of research results should be processed by statistical methods.
 It is necessary to indicate whether the results obtained are statistically reliable, by writing the value of p after the result (e.g., p <0.05).
 The considerations, presumptions or explanations of results should not be included in this chapter.
 The volume of the research result’s part should make 30-40 percent of the total volume of the MT (up to 20 pages).

 Discussion of results.
-This part is used to compare the noticed regularities with the findings of other authors, to explain the received results on the ground of findings of other authors and to express author’s opinion.
-The description of results of own researches should not be repeated here.
+This part is used to compare the acquired results with the findings of other authors, to explain the received results on the ground of findings of other authors and to express author’s opinion.
+The description of results outlined in the results section should not be repeated here.
 The text should not be overloaded with numbers; the tables or pictures should not be presented.
 The volume of this part should be about 10 percent of the total volume of the MT (up to 5 pages).

 Conclusions.
 There are clear and brief answers to the tasks set in the beginning of the thesis.
 The conclusions shall be written on the new page.
 They shall be enumerated and formed on the ground of the research results, concretely, briefly, and according to the sequence of tasks.
 The conclusions must be accurate, concise and clearly stated.
 Is not allowed to repeat results only.
 Usually one conclusion (several if necessary) shall be written for one task.
-The conclusions should show, whether the tasks set in the introductory part have been solved and whether the objective of the work has been achieved.
+The conclusions shoulddemonstrate whether the tasks set in the introductory part have been solved and whether the objective of the work has been achieved.
 The tables, pictures, quotations and other references to the bibliographical sources shall not be presented in this chapter.

 Suggestions/Recommendations.
 The practical suggestions/recommendations regarding the research methods, tools and modes to solve the problem shall be provided in this part.
 The recommendations shall be formed briefly, concretely and they shall be enumerated.
 This chapter is optional.
 The suggestions may not be separated into separate chapter.
 They may be included into the chapter of discussions.